SelimBudakoglu/netmiko_script_automation/README.md

 How to use:
 1) Inform port (22/23) and IP address of devices in devices_to_configure.csv file
-2) Put the configuration that you want to send to devices in file commands_to_send.txt
+2) Put the configuration that you want to send to devices in file commands_to_send.txt (it starts in config mode)
 3) Run config_devices_from_file.py

 Use case: